1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 | 0x32 | 50 | (presumably) wireless receiver („FE“) |
 | **0x42** | **66** | **BSB-LPB-LAN adapter („LAN“)** |
 | 0x7F | 127 | broadcast message („INF“) |

+*Note:*
+*The preset bus address 0x42 of the BSB-LPB-LAN adapter is the BSB device address 66.
+This address is set in the file `BSB_lan_config.h`.

 ---